wisenbergg/chatgpt-notion-middleware/docs/CHATGPT_INSTRUCTIONS.md

 **NEVER send nested objects:** ❌ `{"Email":{"email":"..."}}`  ✅ `{"Email":"user@example.com"}`

+Tip: If your connector emits top-level fields (not wrapped in `properties`), the server will merge any keys that match the database schema into `properties` automatically.
+Prefer `properties` for clarity, but both are accepted.

 **Auto-conversions (schema-aware):** String→rich_text/email/url/phone/select, Number→number, Boolean→checkbox, Date string→date, Array→multi_select
 **Blocks:** paragraph, heading_1/2/3, bulleted_list_item, numbered_list_item, to_do, quote, callout, toggle
 **Required:** target="db", database_id.
 Dates: ISO 8601.
 People: user IDs (emails will be skipped).

+Select/status values:
+- You can send a new option name directly (e.g., `"Priority":"Highest"`).
+Notion generally accepts new select names and adds them automatically.
+If Notion rejects the value, add the option via `notionUpdateDatabaseV5` first.
+- In this workspace, the "Status" column in API Partners is a SELECT (not a STATUS property).
+Sending a plain string like `"Status":"Active"` is correct.

 ## B. ADD COLUMNS
 Action: `notionUpdateDatabaseV5` (does NOT create pages)